 Stop.
 Look.
 Listen.
 Smell.
 Feel.
 Admire.
 Photograph.

-For the next several hours experience the vastness, the timelessness, the serenity, the solitude, the magnificence of Mount Baker’s wilderness as we walk around Artist Point and/or take a short, easy 2-mile hike around Bagley Lakes.
+Enjoy a walk around Artist Point and/or take a short, easy 2-mile hike around Bagley Lakes.
 These beautiful small lakes, nestled in the Heather Meadows area under Table Mountain, harbor amazing wildflower displays in Summer.
-Later, fall colors paint entire mountain slopes and wild blueberries are everywhere for picking.
+Later, fall colors paint entire mountain slopes and wild blueberries are everywhere.